How To Create High-Converting Landing Pages

 Plus, don’t forget to ensure that your page loads quickly.
 For every extra second a page takes to load you lose 7% of your visitors.
-Which is why we mentioned earlier that you should use video wisely.
+This is why we mentioned earlier that you should use video wisely.
 A large video can slow a page down, so only use them if they are truly adding value.

-Make Your Landing Page Accesible
+Make Your Landing Page Accessible